Nmwameso/drivingschool/readme.md

 Thank you for considering contributing to this project!

 License
-The Ecommerce-cms is open-sourced software licensed under the MIT license
+The Driving School Cms is open-sourced software licensed under the MIT license